Punk rock in California: Nardcore

 Nardcore is a hardcore punk movement that originated in the Oxnard suburbs of Silver Strand Beach and Port Hueneme.
 Early bands of the nardcore scene include Agression, Dr. Know, False Confession, Ill Repute, Habeas Corpus, Stalag 13, RKL and Scared Straight.

 Around 1977, the first group in the area was a Moorpark band called the Rotters, emulating the new sounds of English punk rock.
 After playing a few parties for high school age audiences, Agression latched onto the style.
 The younger, future members of Dr. Know and Ill Repute were in the audiences saying "Oh, we can do that."

 The first venues to regularly host punk shows in the Oxnard area were Casa Tropical (a Quonset hut at the Oxnard Airport), Town and Country (Port Hueneme), Skate Palace (Port Hueneme), and Casa de la Raza (Santa Barbara).

-The local Skate Scene played heavily in the scene, many people riding in backyard half pipes or breaking into backyards with empty pools to skate.
+The local skate scene played heavily in the scene, many people riding in backyard half pipes or breaking into backyards with empty pools to skate.
 "We were all skaters before we were punkers," said Brandon Cruz, singer for several Nardcore bands.

 There was and still is a strong sense of unity and community among the generations of Nardcore bands.
 Some unity came from the coverage by a local publication called 60 Miles North, which began in 1983 initially as a xeroxed flyer for an Alley Cats concert in nearby Camarillo.
 Ill Repute singer John Phaneuf says "Goldenvoice played a big role in getting the Oxnard scene big in L.A."

 Much of the early promotion of nardcore was due to Mystic Records, in Hollywood, California, and its founder Doug Moody, and promotion director, Mark Wilkins.
 Mystic launched many bands onto vinyl which helped them form relationships with the music industry.

-Nardcore origins

 By combining the words "Oxnard" and "hardcore", the name is a reference to the Oxnard, California hardcore punk scene.
 Brandon Cruz credits Dr. Know guitarist Ismael Hernandez as the originator of the term.
 This coastal suburban community, sixty miles north-west of Los Angeles, California, was the spawning ground for many hardcore punk bands of the early 1980s and became a hotbed for punk and skate bands.
 Their collective sound became known as "Nardcore."
 Nardcore was popularized by the bands themselves, with a little help from Mystic records, Doug Moody and Mystic Promotion Director Mystic Mark Wilkins over a series of Vinyl Releases in the early 1980s.
 Nardcore tends to have a lot of the same characteristics as skate punk; however, it has a sound closer to traditional hardcore punk.
 A congealing of the style was the eponymous compilation LP release in 1984.